pop-os/libcosmic-book/src/tasks.md

 The cosmic runtime has its own message type for handling updates to the cosmic runtime: `cosmic::app::Action`.
 To enable the cosmic runtime to handle messages simultaneously for itself and the application, the application's `Message` type is wrapped alongside `cosmic::app::Action` in the `cosmic::Action<Message>` type.

 Since there are situations where applications may need to send messages to the cosmic runtime, all `Application` methods which return `Task`s are defined to return `cosmic::Task<cosmic::Action<Message>>`.
-This means that you may see a type error if you try to return a `cosmic::Task` directly with your application's `Message` type without mapping it `cosmic::Action::App` beforehand.
+This means that you may see a type error if you try to return a `cosmic::Task` directly with your application's `Message` type without mapping it to `cosmic::Action::App` beforehand.
 The `cosmic::task` module contains functions which automatically convert application messages into `cosmic::Action<Message>`.

 ```rs
 fn update(&mut self, message: Self::Message) -> cosmic::Task<cosmic::Action<Self::Message>> {